 London School of Economics and Political Science

 Founded in 1895, the London School of Economics, officially The London School of Economics and Political Science is a public research university located in London, United Kingdom.
-Department of Psychological and Behavioural Science at London School of Economics and Political Science is a growing community of researchers, intellectuals, and students who investigate the human mind and behaviour in a societal context.
-The department conducts cutting-edge psychological and behavioural research that is both based in and applied to the real world.
+Department of Psychological and Behavioural Science at the London School of Economics and Political Science is a growing community of researchers, intellectuals, and students who investigate the human mind and behavior in a societal context.
+The department conducts cutting-edge psychological and behavioral research that is both based in and applied to the real world.

-Studying psychology gives you the chance to have one feet on the land of science and the other in the land of land of science, giving you a wide range of opportunities to choose from.
-A career in psychology opens the doors for becoming a psychologist, therapist, counsellor and a social worker.
+Studying psychology gives you the chance to have one foot on the land of science and the other in the land of science, giving you a wide range of opportunities to choose from.
+A career in psychology opens the doors for becoming a psychologist, therapist, counselor, and a social worker.

-A psychologist is someone who studies the human mind and human emotions and behaviour, and how different situations have an effect on people.
+A psychologist is someone who studies the human mind and human emotions and behavior, and how different situations have an effect on people.

 Different types of Psychologists are:

 - Comparative Psychologist